Professional indemnity insurance

 • Business details (e.g. the total number of employees)

 Additionally, be sure to disclose any past complaints or claims made against you to your potential insurer.
-Even if you’re doubtful, it’s still best to disclose any information you can, as any omissions of past claims (whether intentional or not) can invalidate or limit your cover.
+Even if you’re doubtful, it’s still best to disclose any information you can, as any omissions of past claims (intentional or unintentional) can invalidate or limit your cover.

 What other types of business insurance should you consider?